AutoParLLM: GNN-guided Context Generation for Zero-Shot Code Parallelization using LLMs

-We use different score metrics as well as OMPScore for the comparison, and it can be observed that our \ourtool approach improves all LLMs in terms of these scores.
+We use different score metrics as well as OMPScore for the comparison, and it can be observed that our \ourtool \xspace{} approach improves all LLMs in terms of these metrics scores.
+For example, \ourtool \xspace{} augmented GPT-4 (\ourtool-GPT-4) can improve the baseline GPT-4 by 19.9\% in terms of CodeBERTScore and 37.09\% in terms of \ourscore, which is more appropriate for the evaluation of generated OpenMP configurations (Table ~\ref{nas-scores}).

-Apart from the metric scores, we also evaluate the performance of the generated codes by measuring their execution time.
-We execute an application if at least one loop from that application belongs to our test set of 90 loops.
-Out of 8 applications, seven applications have at least one loop in the test set.
-Only EP application has all its loops in the training set.
-So, we exclude EP from the execution.
-For all other seven applications, we replace the sequential loops in the testing set with the parallel loops generated using both regular LLMs and \ourtool augmented LLMs and then execute the application to measure execution time.
-We generate the execution time by executing each application five times and then report the average execution time.
-We use the following formula to calculate the percentage of speedup improvement of \ourtool augmented LLM generated codes with respect to codes generated by regular LLMs.